 To ensure you’re able to hear others well whenever you are on the go and connecting via your favorite video conferencing app (Highfive, right?!) we recommend you bypass your laptop’s nonexistent stereo system and hook yourself up with a great set of headphones.

 After all, you can’t experience the magic that is Dolby Voice on your laptop; you need headphones for that action.
 Besides, headphones not only ensure you’re in on every nuance of the conversation, they enable you to all but eliminate workplace drama over miscommunications.
 Plus, after the meeting is over you can crank up the volume on your productivity by inspiring yourself with some piped in power music that won’t disturb your teammates.
 Heck, some people swear by the power of headphones to create a distraction-free work zone.
+Here are the best wireless headphones for conference calls.

 5 Best Headsets for Conference Calls and Taking Care of Business